omegat-org/omegat/docs_devel/integration-test.md

 #### Multiple scheme test

-Some popular public git repository services such as Github and Gitlab support both ssh+git and git smart http(s) access for the repositories.
+Some popular public git repository services such as GitHub and Gitlab support both ssh+git and git smart http(s) access for the repositories.
 You can test a situation that team project members access both protocols.